doyindevops/DevOps_Projects/README.md

 # DevOps_Projects  :briefcase: :pushpin: 💻

-## Welcome to my Implementation of 32 Intensive DevOps Projects on the Darey.IO Professional DevOps Project Based Bootcamp

 This is a repository for Projects starting from the basic Linux Projects up to advance projects and many others.
 Each project will be in a folder under `DevOps_Projects`.
 And listed here for easy references